The Questions People Ask a Whistlemaker

 Playing music has been scientifically proven to reduce anxiety, relive stress, accelerate/maintain brain health and development, increase a sense of belonging and happiness, and to foster focus, discipline and great lifelong friendships.
 In fact playing music has a positive effect on all the things we, particularly our young people, are struggling with in the modern world.

-Many of us learn a wind instrument very early in life - it is the perfect introduction to music, working at an elemental level to turn breath to sound and harness imagination, creativity, identity and a sense of belonging.
+Some of us have an opportunity to learn a wind instrument early in life, but its benefits can be felt at any stage of life.
+It is the perfect introduction to music, working at an elemental level to turn breath to sound and harness imagination, creativity, identity and a sense of belonging.

 The whistle is an simple, humble and fun musical instrument!
 It is also affordable, robust and travels well.
 Although it is a capable musical instrument which takes years to master, it's simplicity means it is soon rewarding and fun play.
 Many who learned a little as early learners, find that they can actually still remember how to play a tune or two many years later!